Linaro/website/_woa/cmake.md

 [CMake](https://cmake.org/) is a widely used open-source, cross-platform family of tools designed to build, test, and package software.

-CMake support for WoA is still in progress.
+CMake support for WoA is available from v3.24

 Please see enablement notes for details.